To get your glasses “beer glass clean,” follow these steps:

-- 2 Why does beer go flat in a glass?
+- 2 Why does beer go flat in some glasses?

 - 3 What effects would soapy of greasy glasses have on beer?

-- 6 How can you tell if a beer glass is dirty?
+- 10 How can you tell if glass is dirty?

-Why does beer go flat in a glass?
+Why does beer go flat in some glasses?